civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Brief Changelog:
+2007-05-16
+Disabled: MaxCityWonders because it caused crash
+Disabled: MaxCityBuildings because it caused crash
+Changed:  NeedsFeatToBuild now only sees if player has feat not all players
+Added:    NeedsAnyPlayerFeatToBuild to allow construction regardless which player achieved feat
+Added:    New Options
+- Rules Screen
+   No AI City Limit     Government City Limit happiness effect for AI can be toggled on/off No City Limit        Government City Limit happiness effect can be toggled on/off
+Added:    New Database Flags
+- ConstDB
+  MAX_CITY_WONDERS      modders can specify the number of wonders a city can build MAX_CITY_BUILDINGS    modders can specify how many buildings a city may build
+- WonderDB
+  ProhibtSlavers	this wonder flag prevents addition slavers

 2007-05-01  (revision 726)
 Fixed:    Barbarian player cannot decalre war from diplomanager
 Fixed:    Disband Assert errors in Debug version